olinml2024/olinml2024.github.io/assignments/assignment01/notation_conventions.markdown

 ### Row Versus Column Vectors

-When we talk about a vector, we will *always* be referring to a column vector (i.e., a matrix with shape $d \times 1$).
+When we talk about a vector, unless otherwise specified, we will be referring to a column vector (i.e., a matrix with shape $d \times 1$).

 ## Matrices